nil-two/vil/README.md

   --help
                  display this help and exit
   --version
-                 output version information and exit
+                 display version information and exit
 ```

 License